eric-downes/20sq-blog/_posts/2023-11-28-mechanics-intent-search-ii.md

 This is a hard problem, and we'd really like it to be compositional. *Compositionality* is a pervasive idea in engineering.
 In a very handwavy way, we can say that:

 {% def %}
-*Compositionality* is the study of why and how proprieties of a given system can be inferred from the proprieties of its parts.
-Dually, it is the study of how to lift proprieties of smaller systems to the propriety of the system obtained by composing them according to some rule.
+*Compositionality* is the study of why and how properties of a given system can be inferred from the properties of its parts.
+Dually, it is the study of how to lift properties of smaller systems to the property of the system obtained by composing them according to some rule.
 {% enddef %}

 Breaking this down, we usually build complex systems by first building some pieces in isolation and then gluing them together.
 This is very well known to developers that first implement modules and libraries and then tie everything together into a final product.
 Such approach is called *modular* - or, in crypto circles, *composable* - and I have written about how this is different from compositionality [some time ago](https://medium.com/statebox/modularity-vs-compositionality-a-history-of-misunderstandings-be0150033568).